 - Overall 2.5 GPA or higher.

 - Chemistry (CHM 105) or equivalent, or higher level chemistry, with a grade of “C” or better.

-- Human Anatomy and Physiology (BIO 131), Basics of Nutrition (BIO 113), and Human Development (PSY 120) or Child Psychology (PSY 211) or equivalents with a grade of “C” or better.
+- Human Anatomy and Physiology I (BIO 231), Human Anatomy and Physiology II (BIO 232), Basics of Nutrition (BIO 113), and Human Development (PSY 120) or Child Psychology (PSY 211) or equivalents with a grade of “C” or better.

 - English 101 placement based on Oakton’s Writing Skills Assessment Test (WSAT) or completion of English 101 course.

 - Completion of MAT 102 (Mathematics for Allied Health Students) with a grade of “A” or a score of 90 percent or higher on the proficiency test.

 - Letter of LPN experience from supervisor on hospital letterhead.
 (Applicant must have at least six months of LPN work experience in a clinical setting.)

 - Copy of current LPN license.